Legal Marketing for Solo Attorneys and Small Law Firms: A Short Guide

 Document your core services, audience, message, and marketing tactics.
 Having a roadmap keeps your efforts intentional.

-10 Legal Marketing Strategies That Work for Small Firms
+10 Strategies That Work for Small Firms

 1. Build a Strong Website

-• Clearly list your services and location
+• Clearly list your services and locations

-• Include bio, credentials, and testimonials
+• Include bio, credentials and testimonials

-• Showcase your personality with professional photos
+• Showcase your personality with professional photos.

 2. Optimize for Search Engines (SEO)